MotorPositionController API Guide

 Determining Your Current Limit

-The datasheet of your DC motor will specify the following parameters:
+The datasheet of your motor will specify the following parameters:

 • Rated Current